-Their meeting started as usual, Maya trying to convince him that she should be left alone and Paras trying her that it will be done but not today.
-Her house was not so big and fascinating but enough for few people to cover their heads during night.
-Front room was oddly empty with few chairs and a table fan in it, which just keeps adding unnecessary metallic sound in their conversation.
+Their meeting started, as usual, Maya trying to convince him that she should be left alone and Paras trying her that it will be done but not today.
+Her house was not so big and fascinating but enough for few people to cover their heads during the night.
+The front room was oddly empty with few chairs and a table fan in it, which just keeps adding unnecessary metallic sound in their conversation.

 “How are you feeling Maya?”

 “You tell me doc, how are you?
 I heard your wife passed away last week” replied Maya.
 She has never really opened up to anyone, for every question she always has a ready-to-shoot-at-your-face answer.